puzzlef/pagerank-levelwise/README.md

 iterative algorithm, it is important to ensure that all of them use the same error function as convergence check (and the same parameter values).
 This would help ensure a level ground for a good relative performance comparison.
+It is also observed that *Levelwise PageRank* comverges faster than *Monolithic PageRank* in most cases.

 Also note in below charts that PageRank computation with **L∞ norm** as convergence check **completes in a single iteration for all the road**